cathmer/ParkHere-Challenge/README.md

 - For simplicity, all parking spots would be considered to be the same for all sort of cars
 - No security mechanism (`authentication` and `authorization`) would be needed for this code assignment
 - Entities can be created with minimum required properties
-- Analytical reports are provided to the managers by `analytics-microservice`

 ##Part3: Roll out events (Design only)